-The car rental companies Hertz, Budget, Avis, Dooley, Enterprise and Europcar have an information desk in the Arrivals hall of Terminal 1 and the multi-storey car park of Terminal 2.
+The car rental companies Hertz, Budget, Avis, Dooley and Enterprise have an information desk in the Arrivals hall of Terminal 1 and in the parking garage of Terminal 2.
 Europcar and Sixt have a counter in Terminal 1 only.
 A rental car is one of the best ways to discover the beautiful country of Ireland.

-- Make an online reservation, directly at the car rental company or through a reliable comparison site like EasyTerra Car Rental.
-Never arrange your rental car upon arrival at the airport, as you will spend a lot more time at the counter and you’ll risk that the rental company is sold out.
+Make an online reservation, directly via the website of a car rental company or through a comparison site like EasyTerra Car Rental.
+Never arrange your rental car upon arrival at the airport, as you will spend a lot more time at the counter and it may be that there are no cars available anymore.

-- You can make an online reservation, for which you will need a credit card on your name.
+You need a credit card to make an online reservation.
 To rent a car, credit card companies require the rental agreement and the cardholder to be one and the same person.
-At the time of rental the car hire company will require a credit card hold, which can be seen as a security deposit.
+The car hire company will require a credit card hold at the time of rental, which can be seen as a security deposit.

-- It’s wise to tick the ‘full protection’ box when booking your rental car, as the insurance company will cover most damages.
-If for instance you are involved in a total loss accident, the insurance will cover all costs (minus the obligatory deductible excess).
-Unfortunately you can’t automatically assume that the insurance company will cover every form of damage; tires and glass usually require an additional insurance.
+It’s wise to tick the full-coverage box when booking your rental car, as the insurance company will cover most damages.
+Unfortunately, you can’t automatically assume that the insurance company will cover every form of damage.
+Tires and glass usually require additional insurance.

 Services that usually require an additional charge:

 - Insurance for tires, glass, roof and underbody

 - Passenger insurance (liability insurance is usually included)